openNDS/openNDS/docs/source/config.rst

 Warning, this may be unstable or fail entirely - it would be better to upgrade MHD.

-Use at your own risk
+Use at your own risk.

+Older versions of MHD use an older version of the MHD API and may fail.

 Older versions of MHD convert & and + characters to spaces when present in form data.

-This can make a PreAuth or BinAuth impossible to use for a client if form data contains either of these characters

-eg. in username or password
+This can make a PreAuth or BinAuth impossible to use for a client if form data contains either of these characters eg. in username or password.

+There may well be other issues with older versions.

 MHD versions earlier than 0.9.71 are detected.